 What Is Covered?

 Most D&O policies pay the legal costs and fees related to defending HOA board members against any legal claim against them, and pay any judgment amount.
-However, D&O policies can vary on whether legal costs are covered in the event of a settlement.
+However, D&O policies can differ regarding whether legal costs are covered in the event of a settlement.
 For example, sometimes a board member must hire an attorney just to assess a threatened suit, or a filed lawsuit is settled through negotiations prior to going to trial.
 Either way, legal expenses are involved.
-Check the D&O policy to see if these types of expenses are covered, or if the policy only pays in the event of a final ruling.
+Check the D&O policy to see if these types of expenses are covered, or if the policy pays only in the event of a final ruling.

 Also check to see if there are any types of claims the D&O coverage excludes.
 For example, some policies cover a board member’s breach of fiduciary duty, but exclude negligent or fraudulent acts, or actions where a board member knowingly violates the development’s governing documents or state law.
 A well-run HOA knows, and fully informs each board member of, the coverage limitations.

 The timing of the D&O insurance payment can vary as well.
 Check the policy to determine when payment is made.
 Some policies pay expenses as incurred, while others only provide reimbursement after the case concludes (which means the HOA or the board member must come with all costs upfront).

 All D&O insurance policies have maximum (monetary) coverage limits.
 To determine an appropriate limit for your HOA, you must take into account the size and complexity of the development.
 For example, a high limit is necessary for a large development, such as a thousand or more people, containing many common amenities, such as entrance gates, pools, tennis courts and fitness rooms.
 A more modest limit will suffice, however, for a small, simple development (such as a fifty-person community with only a common clubhouse).

 What Is the Cost of the D&O Policy?